-The District's net investment in capital assets for its governmental activities as of June 30, 2013, amounted to \$2,551,034 (net of accumulated depreciation).
+The District's net investment in capital assets for its governmental activities as of June 30, 2014, amounted to \$2,476,476 (net of accumulated depreciation).
 This investment in capital assets includes land, improvements, fire hydrants, furniture and equipment.

-For government-wide financial statement presentation, all depreciable capital assets except infrastructure using the modified approach were depreciated from acquisition date to the end of the current fiscal year.
+For government-wide financial statement presentation, all depreciable capital assets were depreciated from acquisition date to the end of the current fiscal year.
 Fund financial statements record capital asset purchases as expenditures.